jtyers/qutebrowser-profile/README.md

 You'll get a rofi/dmenu prompt asking for a profile name.
 Type one in and hit enter, and qutebrowser will load your profile.

 Note that:

  * qutebrowser's window will have `[my-profile-name]` at the start, so you can easily distinguish different qutebrowsers loaded with different profiles
  * qutebrowser loads configuration from the normal location (and all qutebrowsers share configuration regardless of profile, this includes quickmarks/bookmarks)
  * other data, such as session history, cache, cookies, etc, will be unique to that profile
+ * A new `.desktop` file will be created for each profile, allowing you to launch each one using a GUI launcher.
+Name will be "Qute [$profile]"
+ * Each profile will be treated as a unique app by the window managers because we set a unique WM\_CLASS for X11 and a unique app\_id for Wayland (requires Qutebrowser > 1.14.1).
+ * The same Qutebrowser icon is used for the new profiles, but you can reference your own by editing `~/.local/share/applications/qutebrowser-$profile.desktop`.

 ## Other options